Raynaud's (pronounced 'ray-nose') is an extreme response to cold, usually affecting your hands and feet.

 - Learn how to handle stress because it can trigger an attack.

 - Don't smoke – smoking constricts your blood vessels, making it harder for the blood to flow.

 - Use skin cream to keep your skin supple and soft.

-- Keep the affected skin dry: as water on the skin evaporates, it cools the skin which makes the circulatory changes worse.
+- Keep the affected skin dry – as water on your skin evaporates, it cools the skin which makes the circulatory changes worse.